neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/ViewHelperReference.rst

 * ``nodeVariableName`` (string, *optional*): The name of the base node inside the TypoScript context to use for the ContentContext or resolving relative paths

+* ``resolveShortcuts`` (boolean, *optional*): INTERNAL Parameter - if FALSE, shortcuts are not redirected to their target.
+Only needed on rare backend occasions when we want to link to the shortcut itself.

 * ``class`` (string, *optional*): CSS class(es) for this element

 * ``dir`` (string, *optional*): Text direction for this HTML element.
 Allowed strings: "ltr" (left to right), "rtl" (right to left)